champstank/MNIST_DeepNet/README.md

 <img width="977" alt="screen shot 2017-06-10 at 10 49 00 am" src="https://user-images.githubusercontent.com/8240939/27004679-8700bf3a-4dca-11e7-8cd7-cdc9b043ab5e.png">

-**Note:**  You can see from the above our model is predicting with **0.9908% accuracy** when it ends.
-We are running lightly with only **12 epochs**.
-If we were digging into the model more intensely we would be testing more epochs, batch_size and learning rate configurations against each other for a better score.

 This allow a vizualization plot on the **accuracy loss** and **accuracy** fairly easy with the following code.
 ```python
 # summarize history for accuracy